luyc12/vizent/README.md

 > A python library for bivariate glyphs integrated with matplotlib

-This package allows the user to create visualizations using Visual Entropy Glyphs[1] as scatter points.
-These are bivariate glyphs, with the inner colour representing one value, and the outer shape representing another.
-The user can specify what these two variables represent.
-This package supports plotting as a standard scatterplot, using a cartopy map background, or using an image as a background.
+This library allows the user to create visualizations using Visual Entropy Glyphs[1] as scatter points.
+These are bivariate glyphs which represent one value using a central colour, and a second value using an enclosing shape.
+The enclosing shapes have measurably varying levels of visual entropy, and a higher visual entropy corresponds to a higher value.

+This library supports scatter plots on a plain background, using a cartopy map background, or using an image as a background.
+It is also possible to add further custom elements to your figure using matplotlib.
+See the examples below, or for a detailed tutorial see [medium link].

 ## Installation

+vizent can be installed using [pip](https://pip.pypa.io/en/stable/)

 ```sh
 pip install vizent